FluentLenium/FluentLenium/docs/docs.md

   - **pageLoadTimeout**

-     Sets the amount of time to wait for a page load to complete before throwing an error.
+     Sets the amount of time in millisecond to wait for a page load to complete before throwing an error.
      If the timeout is negative, page loads can be indefinite.

      Default value: ```null```.

   - **implicitlyWait**

-     Specifies the amount of time the driver should wait when searching for an element if it is not immediately present.
+     Specifies the amount of time in millisecond the driver should wait when searching for an element if it is not immediately present.

      Default value: ```null```.